YawarJQ/ascend/README.md

 You can concatenate multiple expression matrices with the function *JoinMatrices*.
 Expression matrices generated with this method should then be normalised with the *NormaliseBatches* function.
 For pipelines such as Chromium's Cell Ranger, the native aggregation function should be used as it takes into account additional information such as individual reads.

 #### Cell Information
-Cell Information is a data frame containing cell identifiers, their associated batch identifier and additional information.
-ASCEND will automatically generate batch information for an expression matrix if none are provided.
+Cell Information is a data frame containing cell identifiers, their associated batch identifier and additional information. ascend will automatically generate batch information for an expression matrix if none are provided.
 However, it will make the assumption that there is only one batch of cells in the expression matrix.

 The Cell Information data frame should be structured as follows: